mslinn/doobieDoo/README.md

 To run under Scala 2.13, you should be able to type:

-    sbt "; ++ 2.13.0; run"
+    sbt "; ++2.13.0; run"

-However, errors similar to the previously shown errors appear instead becauses Doobie has not released a version compatible with Scala 2.13 yet.
+However, errors similar to the previously shown errors appear instead because Doobie has not released a version compatible with Scala 2.13 yet.

 ## Running the Program as an Assembly